AmieOliveira/TR.AI.NS/README.md

 # TR.AI.NS System Simulation

-This code corresponds to the simulation of the Automates Transportation System TR.AI.NS.
+This code corresponds to the simulation of the Automated Transportation System TR.AI.NS.
 Code should be run through the "Simulation" script.
 There are some necessary arguments, as will be shown below.